Reduction (orthopedic procedure): Procedural medications

-Open reductions are done under general anesthesia administered by anesthesiologists in the operating room.
+Open reductions are typically done under general anesthesia administered by anesthesiologists in the operating room.
 Closed reductions are most often done with the aid of multimodal pain medications, sedatives and/or local anesthesia.
 Commonly a state of moderate sedation, or conscious sedation, is desired to reduce patient stress from the experience and relax the patient to improve in the manipulation during reduction.
 Ketamine and Midazolam are common choices for pediatric conscious sedations and are often given in conjunction with a short acting opiate like fentanyl.
 In adults, propofol, midazolam and etomidate are frequently used for conscious sedation with a short acting opiate like fentanyl.
 Local hematoma blocks are also commonly employed for the reduction of forearm fractures.
 Hematoma blocks are when a local anesthetic like lidocaine is injected into the fracture site under the guidance of ultrasound to allow for fracture manipulation and reduction without pain or the need for systemic medications.
 NSAIDs and acetaminophen continue to be mainstays of pain management due to their efficacy and safety.